-- During a chance search, an exhaustive search method is used without any pruning. - Ideas for further improvements - When some of the choices turn out very bad or good results, we know information about lower/upper bounds of the final value. - When you are in advantage, search for a bad choice first. - ▶ If the worst choice cannot is not too bad, then you can take this chance. - When you are in disadvantage, search for a good choice first. - ▶ If the best choice cannot is not good enough, then there is no need to take this chance. - Examples: the average of 2 drawings of a dice is similar to a position with 2 choices with scores in [1..6]. - The first drawing is 5.
-Then bounds of the average: - ▶ lower bound is 3 - ▶ upper bound is 5.5. - The first drawing is 1.
-Then bounds of the average: - ▶ lower bound is 1 - ▶ upper bound is 3.5.
+- During a chance search, an exhaustive search method is used without any pruning. - Ideas for further improvements - When some of the choices turn out very bad or good results, we know information about lower/upper bounds of the final value. - When you are in advantage, search for a bad choice first. - ▶ If the worst choice cannot is not too bad, then you can take this chance. - When you are in disadvantage, search for a good choice first. - ▶ If the best choice cannot is not good enough, then there is no need to take this chance. - Examples: the average of two drawings of a dice is similar to a position with 2 choices with scores in [1..6]. - If the first drawing is 5, then bounds of the average becomes - ▶ lower bound is 3 - ▶ upper bound is 5.5. - If the first drawing is 1, then bounds of the average becomes - ▶ lower bound is 1 - ▶ upper bound is 3.5.